iluwatar/java-design-patterns/model-view-controller/README.md

 }
 ```

+This example demonstrates how the MVC pattern separates concerns in a Java application, making it easier to manage and update components independently.

 ## When to Use the Model-View-Controller Pattern in Java

 * Used in web applications to separate data model, user interface, and user input processing.
-* Suitable for applications where a clear separation of concerns is required, ensuring that the business logic, user interface, and user input are loosely coupled and independently managed.
+* Suitable for applications requiring a clear separation of concerns, ensuring that the business logic, user interface, and user input are loosely coupled and independently managed, following the MVC pattern.

 ## Model-View-Controller Pattern Java Tutorials

 * [Spring Boot Model (ZetCode)](https://zetcode.com/springboot/model/)
 * [Spring MVC Tutorial (Baeldung)](https://www.baeldung.com/spring-mvc-tutorial)

-## Known Uses
+## Real-World Applications of Model-View-Controller Pattern in Java

 * Frameworks like Spring MVC in Java for web applications.
 * Desktop applications in Java, such as those using Swing or JavaFX.